fayepsr/ase/src/e2e/README.md

 ## To run

-Run this command in the parent src/ directory:
+Build all Docker images and run this command in the parent src/ directory:

 `docker-compose -f docker-compose-test-e2e.yml up`